sukuyomios/.github/profile/README.md

 ## Sukuyomi OS/Avatar OS
-Avatar Os, MoonUI is underdevelopment,Desktop Environment specially developing for developing for netbsd os
+Avatar Os, MoonUI is in the works.
+It's a desktop environment designed especially for NetBSD OS.

 <!--

 **Here are some ideas to get you started:**